West-Tiwan/web-scraper/readme.md

-This is just trial of web scraping as of now, I might do some good project with it later
+This web scraper will go to mangato to collect latest manga's titles and store it in a text file